TARGO-benchmark/TARGO/README.md

 - **Scipy**: 1.9.0
 </details>

-Here's a refined version of your README:

----

 ### Dataset
 You can either **download our dataset** or **generate it yourself**.
 Please place the dataset in the `datasets` directory.
 A download link for the dataset will be provided later.
 Demo data is already available in `datasets/demo`.